-Oakland Technical Early College offers students the opportunity to and 12th grades, students take college courses along with their high school and OSTC coursework.
-Students attend Oakland Community College full-time during an added 13th year potentially earning both their associate degree and high school diploma.
+Oakland Technical Early College offers students the opportunity to earn an associate degree related to their technical program!
+In 11th and 12th grades, students take college courses along with their high school and OSTC coursework.
+Students attend Oakland Community College full-time during an added 13th year earning both their associate degree and high school diploma.

-- HO COST related to college tuition, textbooks, and lab fees - Gain a competitive advantage in technical fields - Earn advanced skills leading to high demand and high paying careers
+- NO COST related to college tuition, textbooks, and lab fees - Gain a competitive advantage in technical fields - Earn advanced skills leading to high demand and high paying careers